SERPs are getting more competitive.

 The Knowledge Graph first debuted only a few years ago.
 It started answering people’s questions, without making them click on a result to find the answer.

 These ‘instant answers’ are beginning to consume today’s SERPs at an astonishing clip.
+They are scooping up the attention of your target audience.

 (Yes, that’s the Knowledge Graph talking about the Knowledge Graph.
 C’mon, everyone <3’s a good meta joke.)